ceydaakbay/ceydaakbay.github.io/README.md

           <!-- Helpful additions -->
           <details class="faqItem">
             <summary>What should I wear?</summary>
             <p>Dress up if you’d like — think elegant, comfortable, and photo-friendly.
-If you have something in olive, gold, or warm neutrals, it’ll match the vibe beautifully.</p>
+If you have something in olive, gold, or warm neutrals, it’ll match the vibe beautifully.
+(Please bring cover up items for when the groom joins).</p>
           </details>

           <details class="faqItem">